Important Information for Pre-Nursing Students

 What are the changes?

 Effective as of the 2016 admission cycle the accelerated nursing program will be suspended.
 The School of Nursing will be working on curriculum changes to all BSN programs.
 No definite timeline has been set for re-opening this program.

 If you have questions about this change, please email: email@example.com or call 231-591-2270

 It is our pleasure to welcome you to our website and to tell you about the exciting innovations and accomplishments of this exceptional academic unit within the College of Health Professions at Ferris State University.
 These are exciting and challenging times for the nursing profession and the FSU School of Nursing is dedicated to the preparation of nurses at both the undergraduate (BSN) and graduate (MSN) levels who can be leaders of change for the profession and as a result help to shape contemporary health care delivery.

 The nursing programs at Ferris State University have historically provided career mobility options for students who aspire to an initial career in nursing as well as for nurses who are seeking advanced degrees at the undergraduate and graduate levels.
 For those who are entering the nursing profession, we offer a pre-licensure BSN program.
-This innovative curriculum offers a six semester professional sequence track for traditional nursing students as well as an accelerated three semester professional sequence for students who already hold a Bachelor’s degree in another field.
+This innovative curriculum offers a six semester professional sequence track for traditional nursing students.
 Graduates of the Bachelor of Science in Nursing (BSN) program at Ferris are eligible to write the National Council Licensure Exam (NCLEX-RN) to become a Registered Nurse (RN).

 Susan Owens, PhD, FNP-BC